QuentinRoy/LightMill/readme.md

 You can manually unlock a run by going on the run page from the web interface and by clicking on the lock icon.
-This can be useful if a client crashed and a new lock needs to be acquire to continue the experiment.
+This can be useful if a client crashed and a new lock needs to be acquired to continue the experiment.
 However, doing so will most likely result in an error for an ongoing client.